 Our top 5 local Vancouver grocery stores

-In Vancouver, we are accustomed to hearing about the importance of shopping local – we’re almost immune to it.
+In Vancouver, we are accustomed to hearing about the importance of shopping local.
+We’re almost immune to it.
 We are blessed by a cornucopia of farmers markets, fruit stands, artisanal bakeries and crafty supply stores.
-Essentially, one can easily garner most of their weekly necessities from local businesses.
-Shopping local means keeping money in our communities and allows for our favourite small businesses to flourish.
+One can garner most of their weekly necessities from local businesses.
+Shopping local means keeping money in our communities and allows for small businesses to flourish.
 Unfortunately, many of us struggle with this come grocery day.
 It’s not always easy or convenient to know what your options are.
 Us health conscious folk like to keep it cheap and convenient.
-While sometimes this means Superstore, we often turn to Whole Foods for our more specialty wants and needs (sugar free ketchup anyone?).
+While sometimes this means Superstore, we often turn to Whole Foods for our more specialty wants and needs.

 Don’t get me wrong – I love Whole Foods.
-I will shop there to the end of my basic green juice and spin class loving days, but I think it’s equally important to spread the love (coin!) to some of our local health food grocers.
-They have all the speciality items Whole Foods provides (sometimes for cheaper), but with the righteous benefit of shopping local.
+I will shop there to the end of my basic green juice and spin class loving days.
+However, I think it’s equally important to spread the love to some of our local health food grocers.
+They have all the speciality items Whole Foods provides, but with the righteous benefit of shopping local.
 You can find Well Daily’s favourite Vancouver grocery stores below.

 Larry’s Market is the new kid on the block in North Vancouver, but it’s already turning heads.
 An all vegetarian grocer with a gourmet cafe inside, Larry’s Market and Cafe has quickly put the hot food section at Whole Foods to shame.
 Their menu is curated by the critically acclaimed The Acorn chef (Brian Skinner) and executed by Hayley Parrent.
-The market section is equipped with everything from your veggie basics to kombucha slushies (so you can kick your summer Slurpee habit).
+The market section is equipped with everything from your veggie basics to kombucha slushies.

 NADA is a zero-waste Vancouver grocery store where you can buy what you need and nothing else.
 Everything is sold in bulk, with zero packaging.
 Customers bring in their own containers/bags and pay by weight.
 The store focuses on health-conscious items, such as local produce and house made nut mylks.
 The selection is vast, and very reasonably priced.
 NADA was started by marine biologist Brianne Miller who was baffled at the amount of plastic plaguing our oceans.
 She realized that our grocery store system was set up to produce more waste, not less.
 From this, NADA was born.